jamestharpe/jamestharpe.com/content/machine-learning.md

 # Machine Learning (ML)

-**Machine Learning (ML)** is an approach to [artificial intelligence](artificial-intelligence.md) that combines [statistics](statistics.md) and [data science](data-science.md) to develop and applying algorithms that improve their output through experience without being explicitly programmed to do so; in other words, algorithms that can "learn" to detect patterns, make decisions, and predict outcomes.
+**Machine Learning (ML)** is an approach to [artificial intelligence](artificial-intelligence.md) that combines [statistics](statistics.md) and [data science](data-science.md) to develop and apply algorithms that improve their output through experience without being explicitly programmed to do so; in other words, algorithms that can "learn" to detect patterns, make decisions, and predict outcomes.

 <!-- TODO: